Behruzbek044/OSProject/README.md

     }
   ```

-## New functions created:
+## New Functions:

-  - `WritePagesToSwapFile(char *va)`: This function calls the required paging scheme (FIFO, NFU, SCFIFO) depending upon the flag that was set during make.
-Incoming page is written into the physical memory and a candidate page (selected according to the paging scheme) is removed from the main memory and wriiten to the swap space.
+  - `WritePagesToSwapFile(char *va)`: Calls the required paging algorithm (FIFO, NFU, SCFIFO) depending on the flag that was set during `make`, Writes the incoming page into the physical memory and removes a candidate page (selected according to the paging scheme) from the main memory, writing it to the swap space.

-  - `recoredNewPage(char *va)`: Writes the meta-data of the currently added page into the corresponding entry in the free_pages array of the process.
-Increases the count of pages in the physical memory.
+  - `recoredNewPage(char *va)`: Writes the metadata of the currently added page into the corresponding entry in the `free_pages` array of the process, Increases the count of pages in the physical memory.

-  - `swapPages(char *va)`: Fetches the page with the given virtual address "va" from the swap space and finds a candidate page to be swapped out of the main memory and into the swap space based on (FIFO, NFU, SCFIFO) according to the flag set during make.
+  - `swapPages(char *va)`: Retrieves the page with the given virtual address `va` from the swap space and finds a candidate page to be swapped out of the main memory and into the swap space based on (FIFO, NFU, SCFIFO) flag set during `make`.

-  - `printStats()` and `procDump()` system calls: Print the details of the current process and all current processes respectively as per asked by the **Enhanced Details Viewer** section.
-Call `custom_proc_print()` and `procDump()` functions respectively.
-Used in myMemTest.c to print the results and do away with `ctrl+P` during execution.
+  - `printStats()` and `procDump()` system calls: `printStats()` prints the details of the current process, and `procDump()` prints all current processes.
+They are used in myMemTest.c to print the results and do away with `ctrl+P` during execution.